DeerajNayak10/web-starter-kit-1/README.md

    ├── layout                   #Global layout
-   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files)
+   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files) ├── templates                   #Folder with pug templates ├── partials                 #Folder with pug partials (head, foot, etc.)
-#This `templates` folder will be created if you choose a Pug option using jcn
+      ├── head.pug              #Example of the header
-├── templates                   #Folder with pug templates ├── layouts                  #Folder with pug layouts
+      ├── foot.pug              #Example of the footer
-      ├── default.pug           #Example of the pug layout ├── mixins                   #Folder with pug mixins
+   ├── mixins                   #Folder with pug mixins
       ├── article.pug           #Example of the pug mixin ├── views                    #Folder with pug pages